ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicator_attributes/indicator_attributes.rst

 Indicator Attributes
 ====================

 Attributes are key/value data sets that can be added to any Indicator.
-This type of metadata provides an excellent way to organize, categorize, and integrate Indicators into an Organization's analytic workflow.
+This type of metadata provides an excellent way to organize, categorize, and integrate Indicators into an organization's analytic workflow.

 Endpoint: ``/api/v3/indicatorAttributes``